9 steps to create successful HTML email templates

 There are technical workarounds that you can implement to make your email render properly across the various versions of Outlook.

-Usually, a designer will create some ‘awesome’ email designs, but when coded and sent to you, it looks totally different in Outlook.
+Usually, a designer will create ‘awesome’ email designs, but when coded and sent to you, it looks totally different in Outlook.
 For example, a call-to-action that’s coded with rounded corners in your design will display as a rectangle with square corners in Outlook:

 5. Beware of the ‘Custom’ Fonts

-It’s not uncommon for designers with no HTML email experience to try and stay on-brand, designing their emails using the same typography used for the website.
+It’s not uncommon for designers with no HTML email templating experience to try and stay on-brand, designing their emails using the same typography used for the website.
 It’s important to remember that custom fonts might not render well in your customers’ email programs.

 The following images are examples of how an email might look like without a fallback font: